shiffman/ML-for-Creative-Coding/04-neural-networks/README.md

      Is this a _classification_ or _regression_ problem?
 It's okay if you're unsure!

    - **What challenges do you anticipate?**
      These could be technical, ethical, or creative obstacles related to data collection, bias, implementation, or user interaction.

+4. If you're feeling inspired, start prototyping your idea!
+You could create a p5.js sketch that collects sample data or explore how a user might interact with your system before training the model.

 Document your idea and share it on the [Assignment 4 Wiki](https://github.com/shiffman/ML-for-Creative-Coding/wiki/Assignment-4).